 The knaves were shooting at the house.
 There came that strange sound again.
 It were windows braking.
 Sure, the books behind the glass saved most within from hurt.

-A few men upon our roof returned fire.
+A few men in the house returned fire.
 (I should say smoke; its stink was all about me.)
 Then I glimpsed, in the tower of our church across the way, a villain with a muskett.

 I feared he’d see my white ruff and shoot at me.
 I sought shelter by a chimney, and crept to the side of the roof that looked upon the river.

 The garden below was also throng with armed men.
 I hid by another chimney, sat low, and waited for the dark.

 Then the shooting stopped.
 A Captain in the garden wished to parley.